 The APIllow API has one primary endpoint: POST /v1/properties.
 You can search by city, ZIP code, street address, Zillow URL, or property ID.
 Here's a basic search by city:

 The API is asynchronous — it returns a job_id immediately.
-This means you can submit large batch requests (up to 1,000 properties) without waiting for all results before getting a response.
+This means you can submit batch requests (size scales with your plan) without waiting for all results before getting a response.

 3 Poll for Results